JAAR91/covid-tracker/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Covid Tracker
+# Covid Tracker(For cellphone only)

 App that allows you to keep track of the covid-19 pandemic by country and by date.
 You can check information by contry and some countries contain information for city.
 The App contain a easy way to find a country with a search input and also an option to change the date.

 The app consist of 2 pages.
 Home that shows you all the countries and details page that shows each country and city information.
+The app design is meant for cellphones.

 Original design idea by: [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)